Lake Shore and Michigan Southern Railway: Lake Shore and Michigan Southern Railway: 1869–1914

 Around 1877, Cornelius Vanderbilt, and his New York Central and Hudson River Railroad, gained a majority of stock of the Lake Shore and Michigan Southern Railway.
 The line provided an ideal extension of the New York Central main line from Buffalo, west to Chicago, along with the route across southern Ontario, the Canada Southern Railway and the Michigan Central Railroad.

-On December 29, 1876, a train named the Pacific Express suddenly had a disaster in Ashtabula, Ohio, when it was passing over a bridge, and it collapsed due to a structural failure, killing 92 and injuring 64.
+On December 29, 1876, The Pacific Express passenger train was passing over a bridge in Ashtabula, Ohio, when it collapsed due to structural failure, causing the Ashtabula River Railroad Disaster which killed 92 and injured 64.

 New York Central Railroad: 1914–1968

 On December 22, 1914, the New York Central and Hudson River Railroad merged with the Lake Shore and Michigan Southern Railway to form the New York Central Railroad.
 While the original main line was to the south of Sandusky Bay, between Toledo and Elyria, the northern alignment, the Sandusky Division, eventually became the main line.